 New College is an Anglican college and it provides accommodation (with all meals) for 220 graduates and undergraduates, without regard to race, religion, or sex.
 The College has its own resident tutors, and sponsors a wide range of sporting and social activities.
-Apply to Dr Stuart Barton Babbage, Master, New College, Anzac Parade, Kensington 2033 (telephone 662 6066).
+Apply to the Master, New College, Anzac Parade, Kensington 2033 (telephone 662 6066).